Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Theoretical Analysis

 \section{Theoretical Analysis}

-\alg leverages the Observation I and II.
-We theoretically show that they hold under a formal definition of poisoning attack and some mild assumptions, which theoretically explains the effectiveness of \algns.
-We acknowledge that these assumptions may not hold in practice, and thus we empirically show the effectiveness of \alg in such scenarios in our experiments in Section~\ref{sec:exp}.
-Next, we first introduce a formal definition of poisoning attack to FL and two assumptions.
-Then, we describe our theorems.
+\alg builds on Observations I and II (Section~\ref{sec:stepII}).
+In this section, we provide theoretical justification for these observations under a formal definition of poisoning attacks and several mild assumptions.
+While these assumptions may not always hold in practice, we empirically validate the effectiveness of \alg in Section~\ref{sec:exp}.